Sydney’s Best Day Trip: Katoomba & the Blue Mountains, Australia

 Vacation Rentals

-• Cliffhaven House – With 3 bedrooms and a perfect location, this historic home is a terrific affordable option in Katoomba.
+• Mountain Whispers Chatelaine Valley – With 3 bedrooms and a perfect location, this luxurious home also has terrific mountain views from a lovely deck.

 Things to do in Blue Mountains National Park

-You could easily spend a week exploring it all.
+You could easily spend a week exploring it from all the best lookout points.
 But since we only have the afternoon, we hit the two most popular highlights in the Blue Mountains.

 Echo Point Lookout – The Three Sisters